 Before joining ESPM, Areidy worked in the environmental and geotechnical engineering consulting industry in the Bay Area for two years.
 Areidy holds a Masters degree in Earth and Planetary Science and a Bachelor’s degree in Environmental Earth Science (with a minor in Global Poverty and Practice) from UC Berkeley.
+She has participated in various programs around the world that have allowed her to expand her skillsets in data science, business fundamentals, and foreign languages.
+She is constantly looking for new opportunities to narrow any knowledge gaps and considers herself a life-long learner.

 University of California, Berkeley Masters in Earth and Planetary Science (May 2017)